 *Nominating Committee and Jury members change each Prize cycle.

-Michele Schilten: Director of Education and Conservation, Indianapolis Zoological Society, Inc.
+William Street, Senior Vice President of Life Sciences, Education and Conservation, Indianapolis Zoological Society, Inc.

 Disclaimer of Responsibility, Rejection of Applications, Disqualification.
 The Indianapolis Zoological Society, Inc. is not responsible for lost, late, non-delivered, or misdirected mail, e-mail, or communications malfunctions of any kind in the administration of the Indianapolis Prize or for the failure of any application to be received by the Indianapolis Zoo on account of postal or courier delays or losses, technical problems, or traffic congestion on the Internet or at any Web site, or any combination thereof.
 The Applicant acknowledges and accepts that the Indianapolis Zoo reserves the absolute right to reject any late or incomplete application.
 Likewise, if the Applicant or the Nominating Party omits any material fact on the application form or in any other submitted materials, or if Applicant engages in immoral, improper, unseemly or illegal behavior, or any behavior adverse to the Indianapolis Zoo or the other Applicants, whether intentional or unintentional, the Applicant may be disqualified at any point in the process at the Indianapolis Zoo’s sole discretion.
 If any disqualifying information or provision of false information is discover.